Cannon7206/Contact_Book/README.md

-A contact book that I made to help me learn classes in c++.
+A contact book that I made to help me learn classes and QT library in c++.